 - and you should know what to do in case of electric shocks, stings, and bites

-We have several articles on outdoor cooking, you can read the biggest one here.
+We have several articles on outdoor cooking, you can start with this one.

 Whether you wan to use a HAM radio, a walkie-talkies or CB radios to communicate in an emergency, you should know how to operate them.
-You should also know a HAM radio requires you get a license first.
+You should also know a HAM radio requires you get a license, but it’s perfectly ok to use it without a license in an emergency.

 Shooting a Gun